eecs-autograder/autograder-cli/README.md

 See [Save a Project](Save-a-Project) to save your configured project

-#### Download an Existing Project
+#### Download (Load) an Existing Project
-This command creates a config file for an existing project and downloads instructor files associated with that project.
+This command loads settings for an existing project and writes the settings to a file.
+It also downloads instructor files associated with that project.
 For example:
 ```
 ag project load 'My Course' Fall 2025 'My Project' myproject.agproject.yml